-Lastly, you can replace your tires and after making sure everything is secure and on as tightly as possible.
+Lastly, you can replace your tires after making sure everything is secure and on as tightly as possible.
 Be sure that you remove your jack as slowly as possible so as not to lower your vehicle down too quickly.
 With your tire iron, be sure to tighten your lug nuts.
-Before driving your car on a highway or busy street, make sure you test out your ca’s brakes beforehand.
+Before driving your car on a highway or busy street, make sure you test out your car’s brakes beforehand.

 Brake pads are not only easy to install, but it also doesn’t take long to do so.
-Typically it should only take you about a half hour to a full hour to replace your brake pads entirely.
+Typically it should only take you about a half-hour to a full hour to replace your brake pads entirely.

 Although you can change your rotors and brake pads at the same time, you don’t have to.
 This depends on the condition of your rotors.
 If they are just as depleted as your brake pads, you may as well get them fixed.
 Granted, it’ll be a couple of times replacing your brake pads before you’ll have to replace your brake pads.

 Before you purchase your brake pads, you want to make sure you know what type of material they are made of.
-Believe it or not, but this will surely make a difference.
+Believe it or not, this will surely make a difference.

 Organic brake pads are oftentimes sold and are developed as an alternative to asbestos pads.
 Because of this, they are also the least expensive option in terms of brake pads.
 However, they don’t last as long, especially in terms of overheating.

-Ceramic brake pads on the other hand are some of the most expensive brake pad options you can get.
+Ceramic brake pads, on the other hand, are some of the most expensive brake pad options you can get.
 They are made with the driver in mind and don’t make as much noise as other brake pads would.
 Unfortunately, these brake pads don’t do well in cold weather.

-Carbon fiber brake pads are much more superior because they can withstand heat for much longer, not to mention these types of brake pads last longer in the long run.
+Carbon fiber brake pads are much superior because they can withstand heat for much longer, not to mention these types of brake pads last longer in the long run.

 Metallic brake pads have their own advantages.
-Although they can be more cost-effective, they can however be very noisy.
+Although they can be more cost-effective, they can, however, be very noisy.

 When it comes to purchasing brake pads for your car, you want to make sure you are getting the best ones you possibly can.
-When your life and that of your passengers is on the line, you want to make sure you’re getting the best brake pads you possibly can.
+When your life and that of your passengers are on the line, you want to make sure you’re getting the best brake pads you possibly can.

 The type of brake pads that you get all depend on the type of car that you have.
 The more heavy-duty your car is, the more you are going to have to replace them.
 However, you can also make sure you invest in brake pads that are made for your type of car and will last as long as you need them to.

-For your Silverado 2500HD, you want to make sure your brake pads should only be the best available.
+For your Silverado 2500HD, you want to make sure your brake pads should be only the best available.
 Be sure to check them as often as possible to prevent any further damage.